ZerryStack/react-formz/packages/documentation/docs/api/generated/modules/components_Field_Field_extras.md

 ▸ **DateField**<`Key`, `Element`\>(`props`): `Element`

 An abstraction of `Field` that can be used for date field values.
 The default input type will be `date` but can be overriden.
+The value will be a string.

+- `type` - date
+- `value` - string | undefined

 #### Type parameters